Caffeine is a psychoactive drug that can cause or exacerbate anxiety and other stress-related signs and symptoms in many ways. Learn what you can do.

 Caffeine so reliably induces panic attacks that it’s used for that purpose in studies.

-By giving participants who had social anxiety disorder 480 mg of caffeine, 61% experienced panic attacks.
-(39)
+By giving participants with social anxiety disorder 480 mg of caffeine, 61% of them experienced caffeine-induced panic attacks.
+(55)

 If you have anxiety, caffeine gets you coming and going.